sarahciston/shequalifies/pages/about.md

 Plus it is more interesting to me to write from a place of curiosity than certainty.

+>"Thinness [...] attempts a humble but no less ambitious approach to knowledge production.
+Thinness allows greater elasticity, engaging fields of thought and action too often disconnected.
+This analytic flexibility, in my view, is an antidote to digital disconnection, tracing links between individual and institutional, mundane and spectacular, desirable and deadly in a way that troubles easy distinctions. [...]
+If the New Jim Code seeks to penetrate all areas of life, extracting data, producing hierarchies, and predicting futures, thin description exercises a much needed discretion, pushing back against the all-knowing, extractive, monopolizing practices of coded inequity."
+(Benjamin 2019, 23--24)

 >"Suppose one asserts that a poethics of possibility must be founded on improbability, pattern-bounded unpredictability, the intercourse of chance and intention, self and notself.
 Then one must move from idealized images of Euclidean horizons (which turn out to be nothing but a series of vanishing points) to fractal coastlines.
 The horizon is always a function of the position of the viewing subject."
 (Retallack 2003, 14).